jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 I asked Raina what were some memorable moments she's had training adults.
 She gave me two stories.

 One the big Island of Hawaii, she trained the mayor of Hawaii county.
 On the first day of training, Raina teaches a class on how adults learn.
-After this first day, Raina starts teaching the cirriculum.
+After this first day, Raina starts teaching the curriculum.

 The mayor spoke with Raina after the class was over and said, "Now I get it.
 We've been communicating wrong this whole time.
 We've been communication with our people and with clients the wrong way.
 You taught us how adult learners learn."

 The course changed the policy on communicating with each other.
 An eye opening experience for her.

 In another memorable moment, Raina came out to teach in Sacramento, CA. During the first week, she taught city and county workers.
 The second week, she taught a consortium of agencies.
-Today, about 100 trainers in Sacramento delivers this cirriculum.
+Today, about 100 trainers in Sacramento delivers this curriculum.

 The woman who asked Raina to come and teach in Sacramento moved over to another county.
 She asked Raina to teach people in the county over as well.
 All in all, Ready to Rent continues to grow through word of mouth.
 As Raina puts it, "the program markets itself."